vip02aug/Encrypted-Control-System-State_only/README.md

 - $e[k]$: small noise vector
 - $q$: large prime modulus

-The recovered state is then used to compute the control action with plaintext gain \(K\).
+The recovered (approximate) state is then used to compute the control input using the plaintext gain $K$.

 ---